Iran, Russia discuss regional development

-Two sides discussed bilateral relations and the latest developments in the region, including Syria, Iraq, Libya, ‘Hormuz Peace Endeavor’ (HOPE), as well as Russia's plan to secure the Persian Gulf.
+Referring to the recent developments in the Middle East region, Umakhanov said that Russia is keenly interested in the prosperity and stability of Iran and will do its utmost to strengthen and support the positions of the Islamic Republic of Iran in the international community.

-Bogdanov expressed condolences over the assassination of Lt.
-Gen. Soleimani, describing him as a great man.
+He also stressed the development of bilateral relations between Iran and Russia.

-Iranian ambassador Jalali, for his part, emphasized the intention of Iranian officials to expand relations with Russia, noting the importance of the two countries' relations.
+Iranian ambassador Jalali, for his part, called for the expansion of political, economic, cultural and provincial relations between the two countries through parliamentary cooperation.

 Iran’s newly-appointed Ambassador to Moscow Kazem Jalali submitted a copy of his credentials to Russian Deputy Foreign Minister Igor Morgulov on January 8.